lewisccx/Team2/README.md

 2. Select "Level" option
 3. Select "Vehicle" option
 4. Select "Play" option

+### Development Manual
+1. All the elements displayed (included vehicle, buildings, pedestrian and etc) in the game are located in the “VRsafeRiding ” > “Assets” folder
+2. All the backend c# scripts are located in the “VRsafeRiding ” > “Assets” > “Scripts” folder

 ### Game Rules
  1. Answer all 8 quiz questions in the game, they are located all over the map
  2. Avoid hitting pedestrians as well as hitting by vehicle and pedestrian